PFPrzytycki/CellWalkR/examples/CellWalker2_Install_Vignette.md

 conda install -c conda-forge zlib openssl curl libxml2 bzip2 xz pcre2 gsl gmp glp

 ```
 Currently, CellWalker2 must be installed using devtools.
-Also CellWalker2 is only compatible with Seurat v4 if you might need to install it using remotes.
+Also CellWalker2 is only compatible with Seurat v4 and you might need to install it using remotes.

 ```r